mvigneshwar7780-byte/vijju.bokking/README.md

 make setup     # database + role + extensions, deps, migrations, demo data make dev       # API on :8000, web on :5173
 ```

+Already pointing at a managed provider?
+Use `make setup-managed` instead — it
+skips role and database creation, which a managed plan will not grant you.

 Open <http://localhost:5173>.
 Sign in as `demo@cineai.example` / `demopass1`, or
 register.
 Payments are simulated — the payment page has a